BAK2K3/CIRPG/README.md

 #### Characters

-Characters will be entries within the Codex that only the User can select.
+Characters will be entries within the Codex that only the User can play the game with.

 #### Enemies